Hackstur/Readme.Template/README.md

 ## 🏅 Features

 <!-- FEATURES ARCHIEVED -->
-A resume of the goals archieved.
+A resume of the goals archieved in this document.

 >  Any important message to the `community`